lingthio/Flask-User/docs/source/design_goals.rst

 Through the use of **sensible defaults**, our fully customizable package is also ready-to-use.
-The :doc:`recipes_minimal_app` requires only eleven lines of additional code and all the default email templates could be used in production as-is.
+The :doc:`recipes_minimal_app` requires only eleven lines of additional code and all the default web forms and email templates could be used in production as-is.

 Great Feature Set
 -----------------

 * Login with username or email or both, Remember me, Logout
 * Register, Confirm email, Resend confirmation email
-* Change username, Change password, Forgot password
+* Forgot password, Change username, Change password
 * Secure password hashing and token generation
 * Role-based Authorization -- See :doc:`authorization`
 * Internationalization -- See :doc:`internationalization`